 Section 2 briefly discusses use cases for UCCS.
 Section 3 addresses general characteristics of secure channels, followed by a specific discussion of using them in the context of RATS Conceptual Message Conveyance in Section 4, and more forward-looking considerations for using UCCS in other RATS contexts are discussed in Section 5.
 This is followed by the IANA Considerations, Security Considerations, Normative References, and Informative References.
 The normative Appendix A provides a formal definition of the structure of UCCS, as no formal definition of CWT Claims Sets was provided in [RFC8392].
-This employs the Concise Data Definition Language (CDDL) [RFC8610], using its ability to also describe the structurally similar Unprotected JWT Claims Sets (UJCS) [RFC7519] in the same definition.
+This employs the Concise Data Definition Language (CDDL) [RFC8610], using its ability to also describe in the same definition the structurally similar use of JWT Claims Sets [RFC7519], without any protective wrapper (such as JWS) applied, as Unprotected JWT Claims Sets (UJCS).
 Appendix B provides an (informative) example for CBOR-Tagged UCCS.
 The normative Appendix C provides CDDL rules that add UCCS-format tokens to Entity Attestation Tokens (EATs) [RFC9711] using its predefined extension points.